-Name Range Default Description Device name 1 Unitname The file name uses these fields when loading the .aqs configuration file from the AQ-200 unit.
-Device location 1 Unitlocation Enable stage forcing DisabledEnabled Disabled When this parameter is enabled it is possible for the user to force the protection, control and monitoring functions to different statuses like START and TRIP.
+Name Range Default Description Device name - Unitname The file name uses these fields when leading the lags Device location - Unitlocation The file name uses these fields when loading the .aqs configuration file from the AQ-200 unit.
+Enable stage forcing DisabledEnabled Disabled When this parameter is enabled it is possible for the user to force the protection, control and monitoring functions to different statuses like START and TRIP.
 This is done in the function's Info page with the Force status to parameter.
 Allow setting of device mode Prohibited From HMI/ setting tool only Allowed Prohibited Allows global mode to be modified from setting tool, HMI and IEC61850.
 Prohibited: Cannot be changed.
 From HMI/setting tool only: Can only be changed from the setting tool or HMI Allowed: Can be changed from the setting tool, HMI, and IEC 61850 client.

 Name Range Default Description Allow setting of individual LN mode Prohibited From HMI/ setting tool only Allowed Prohibited Allow local modes to be modified from setting tool, HMI and IEC61850.
 Prohibited: Cannot be changed.
 From HMI/setting tool only: Can only be changed from the setting tool or HMI Allowed: Can be changed from the setting tool, HMI, and IEC 61850 client.
 System phase rotating order • A-B-C • A-C-B A-B-C Allows the user to switch the expected order in which the phase measurements are wired to the unit.
 Language User defined English Finnish Chinese Spanish French German Russian Ukrainian Kazakh English Changes the language of the parameter descriptions in the HMI.
 If the language has been set to "Other" in the settings of the AQtivate setting tool, AQtivate follows the value set into this parameter.
 AQtivate ethernet port All COM A Double Ethernet card All If the device has a double Ethernet option card it is possible to choose which ports are available for connecting with AQtivate software.
 Clear events • - • Clear - Clears the event history recorded in the AQ-200 device.
 Display brightness 08 4 Changes the display brightness.
 Brightness level 0 turns the display off.
 Display sleep timeout 03600s 0s If no buttons are pressed after a set time, the display changes the brightness to whatever is set on the "Display sleep brightness" parameter.
 If set to 0 s, this feature is not in use.
-When the device is in sleep mode pressing any of the buttons on the front panel of the device will wake the display.
+When the device is in sleep mode, all button actions are disabled.
+Pressing any of the buttons on the front panel will wake up the display, which enables the buttons again.
 Display sleep brightness 08 0 Defines the brightness of the display when the set display sleep timeout has elapsed.
 The brightness level "0" turns the display off.
 Return to default view 03600s 0s If the user navigates to a menu and gives no input after a period of time defined with this parameter, the unit automatically returns to the default view.
 If set to 0 s, this feature is not in use.
-LED test - - Activated - When activated, all LEDs are lit up.
+LED test • - • Activated - When activated, all LEDs are lit up.
 LEDs with multiple possible colors blink each color.
 HMI restart • - • Restart - When activated, display restarts.
 Display color theme Light themeDark theme Light theme Defines the color theme used in the HMI.